+1 (888) 497-0068

 1. The Grand Gathering

-After the “Renovation” (“Doi Moi”) in 1986, Vietnam changed significantly.
-And one of these changes is the fact that there have been more and more people from the countryside flocking to Hanoi, Danang, or Ho Chi Minh City to pursue their dreams of having a life in a big city.
-However, they do not forget their root, their family, and their homeland where they were born and raised amidst the tranquil village’s lake, bamboo trees, rice paddies, and the bumpy and muddy village’s path.
+After the “Renovation” (“Doi Moi”) in 1986, Vietnam underwent numerous significant changes.
+And one of these changes was people from the countryside flocking to Hanoi, Danang, or Ho Chi Minh City to make a living in a big city.
+However, they do not forget their roots, their family, and their home town where they were born and raised amidst the tranquil village’s lake, bamboo trees, and rice paddies, along the bumpy and muddy village’s path.
 And after a year of hard work, Tet is the time to return to the place that nourished them.

-Kids are also brought to visit their homeland.
-It’s time for them to understand the importance and great meaning of homeland which is one of the core elements of Vietnamese culture.
-Here, the kids are told the stories of how their dad and/or mom were grown up, sometimes by their own beloved grandparents.
-Within a week of Tet break, they have the chance to meet their friends living in their hometown and altogether, they play the traditional games with fun and joy.
-Meanwhile, to their parents, the long-lasting homesickness is now replaced with warmth and happiness, when the grand family now gathers around the cozy fire to cook banh chung or banh tet.
+Kids are also brought to visit their parents’ home town.
+Here, the kids are told the stories of how their dad and/or mom grew up, sometimes by their grandparents.
+They will then have the chance to meet their friends living in their home town and together, they play the traditional games with fun and joy.
+Meanwhile, for their parents, the long-lasting homesickness is now replaced with warmth and happiness, when the grand family is gathered around the cozy fire to cook banh chung or banh tet.
 This is when stories of the past are told, the family bond is strengthened and Tet is made.

 That’s what happens in the countryside, but what about in the cities?
-Now, because the proportion of people originating from the outside provinces now coming back home is considerable, the streets in Hanoi and Ho Chi Minh City become less and less crowded over time.
-Many of the elderly say that Tet is when their city somehow reverts to the past as the usual hustle and bustle is now gone and there are now only street vendors selling decorating trees.
+Because the number of people originating from the outside provinces coming back home is considerable, the streets in Hanoi and Ho Chi Minh City become much less crowded.
+The usual hustle and bustle is now gone and there are now only few street vendors selling traditional Tet plants.

 2. The Decorations

-Decoration of the houses is always an indispensable part of any New Year in the world.
-Without it, New Year is just some other day that people have a long series of days off.
-And that’s because decorating the house plays a big part in connecting people in the family, as well as cleaning.
+Decoration of the houses is always an essential part of any New Year in the world.
 Usually, 4 or 5 days before Tet, all members of the family clean their house, everything from atop the desk, the house floor, the stairs, the kitchen, to even the bottom of the beds.

-The third popular decorating tree is the kumquat tree (cay quat), which is available widely in the North, the Central as well as the South.
-Unlike the previous two, kumquat trees are not beautiful because of its flower, but their fruits instead.
+The third popular decorating tree is the kumquat tree (cay quat), which is widely available.
+Unlike the previous two, kumquat trees are not beautiful because of its flower, but their fruits, which resemble tangerine, instead.
 A fruitful kumquat tree is considered a good sign of fertility, wealth, and luck.
-After New Year, people even pick down some fruits for culinary purposes or even to keep the fruit skin in their mouth for a while to cure bad cough.
+After the New Year, people even pick down some fruits for culinary purposes or even to suck on the fruit skin for a while to cure bad cough.

-As said before, the altar is very important when decorating houses.
+As aforementioned, the altar is very important when decorating houses.
 After being emptied and cleaned well, people will place candied fruits, and a five-fruit tray along with flowers on both sides in order to pay homage to their ancestors.
 And the altar cannot lack the presence of traditional incense.
-With many, the aroma of incense evokes the feeling of Tet.
+For many, the aroma of incense evokes the feeling of Tet.
 It is also believed that these slowly burning sticks of incense are what connect living people to the spiritual world.

 3. The Tet’s Eve